 Book Tickets Online

-One of the UK’s top wildlife spectacles and the most accessible seabird colony in the UK.
-Around half-a-million seabirds swooping, soaring and screeching around towering chalk cliffs.
+One of the UK’s top wildlife spectacles - almost half-a-million seabirds swooping, soaring and screeching above and around towering chalk cliffs.

-Between March and October, you can see puffins, guillemots, razorbills, kittiwakes, herring gulls, fulmars and shags here as well as the largest seabird in the UK, the majestic gannet.
-The 28,000 strong gannet colony here is the largest on the UK mainland.
+Between March and October, guillemots, razorbills, kittiwakes, herring gulls, fulmars and shags nest here as well as the largest seabird in the UK, the majestic gannet.
+The thriving gannet colony here is the largest on the UK mainland.
 And everyone's favourite, the puffin, is with us from April to July.

-Six, safe viewpoints perch on the cliff tops and give incredible views of the nesting birds and along the impressive coastline.
+Six, safe viewpoints perch on the cliff tops and give incredible views of the nesting birds and along the impressive coastline towards Filey or Flamborough.
 Viewpoint volunteers are on hand to help identify the different species and point out the action.

 Surrounded by trees, a quiet bird feeding garden is a short walk away and is a peaceful place to view farmland and migrant visitors.

-A nature trail winds its way around the reserve and Discover backpacks can be hired to help youngsters identify the wildlife they might spot as they explore.
-Binoculars can also be hired (recommended).
+A nature trail winds its way around the reserve and seasonal trails help youngsters identify the wildlife they might spot as they explore.

-Events and activities take place all year round.
-From photography workshops to guided walks and seabird cruises, there’s always something interesting happening.
+Events and activities take place all year round - from photography workshops to guided walks and our summer seabird cruises.
+There’s always something interesting happening.
 But if you prefer do your own thing, simply wander along the cliff top paths and take in the views.

 During the winter months, the quiet cliffs are the perfect place to blow away the cobwebs.
-Take a stroll along the dramatic cliff tops then warm up in the Seabird Centre with a steaming bowl of soup.
+Take a stroll along the dramatic cliff tops then warm up in the Seabird Centre with a delicious hot chocolate. .

 Please visit RSPB Bempton Cliffs website directly for the most up to date pricing.